 METAL EDGE/GRAVEL GUARD – Metal installed at the perimeter to terminate the roof.

-MODIFIED BITUMEN– An asphalt based roll membrane.
+MODIFIED BITUMEN– An asphalt-based roll membrane.
 Can consist of a smooth surface sheet or a granulated surface.
 Two variations are APP and SBS.
-Product is made with a modified asphalt and a fiberglass or polyester mat.
+The product is made with a modified asphalt and a fiberglass or polyester mat.

 PARAPET – A wall at the perimeter and above the roof.
 The parapet either has a lower roof or no building on the non-roof side.

 PITCH/TAPER – Roof slope is necessary to get water off the roof.
-Pitch is the degree of slope, usually rated in inches per foot of climb.
-Taper is a method to create slope in the roof by adding wedged insulation.
+Pitch is the degree of slope, usually rated in inches per foot of the climb.
+Tapering is a method to create a slope in the roof by adding wedged insulation.

-PITCH PAN – When a penetration occurs in the roof, a pitch pan or penetration pan must be installed to prevent water from entering the hole.
-Pitch pans come in different forms, but are usually filled with a flexible pourable sealer.
+PITCH PAN – When penetration occurs in the roof, a pitch pan or penetration pan must be installed to prevent water from entering the hole.
+Pitch pans come in different forms but are usually filled with a flexible pourable sealer.

 PLASTIC CEMENT– Asphalt based material commonly used at penetrations and repairs of BUR and modified bitumen roofs.
 Slang for this material is “BULL”

 POLYISOCYANURATE – Foam insulation used for its high R-value.
 Commonly called ISO or POLYISO.

 PONDING – Low spots in the roof will allow water to settle.
 Ponding which evaporates within 48 hours is acceptable.